The Best Moving Checklist of 2020

 - To make sure all the furniture will fit, measure the elevators, stairways, and doorways twice.

 - For places of interest such as a restaurant or new favorite hangout spot in your new community, conduct a little research on the area.
-Yelp are the best places, to begin with.
+Yelp is the best place, to begin with.

 - Lastly, pack a little day by day.
 Packing all your items the night before the move is not what you would want to do as there are a lot of things on your moving packing list that demands your attention.

 4 Weeks before you Move

 You are moving this month.
 Spend time arranging all of your official documents in order and as well ditch the boxes and packing tape this week.
 Important documents that you will need to bring along to your new place are to be gathered now.
 Things like selling and donating items are also to be done this week.
 Getting rid of things you neither want nor need in a time like this makes it easier to complete your moving checklist.
 Do the following: